Climate of Ethiopia: Seasons

 Ethiopia has distinct types of season: the Bega (October to January), Belg (February to May) and Kiremt (June to September).
-The driest season is Bega, whereas the main rainy season is Kiremt in which 85% to 95% food crops are produced.
-Main rainfall occurs between March and September.
-Rains typically begin in the south and central parts of the country during the Belg season, then goes to northward, with central and northern Ethiopia receiving most of their precipitation during the Kiremt season.
-In these seasons, rainfall totals up to 500 mm, that means adequate for watering for viable farming and pastures.
+The driest season is Bega, whereas the main rainy season is Kiremt.
+Rains typically begin in the south and central parts of the country during the Belg season, then spread northward, with central and northern Ethiopia receiving most of their precipitation during the Kiremt season.

-Seasonal rainfall in Ethiopia basically occurs by the migration of the intertropical Convergence Zone (ITCZ), which tends fluctuating over course of years, oscillating across the equator from its northern most position over northern Ethiopia in July and August, to its south bending its position over the southern Kenya in January and February.
+Seasonal rainfall in Ethiopia occurs because of the migration of the intertropical Convergence Zone (ITCZ), which oscillates across the equator over the course of the year from its northern-most position over northern Ethiopia in July and August to the south, over southern Kenya, in January and February.

 Climate change effects

 During the mid-1970s and the late 2000s, rainfall decreased during Belg and Kiremt seasons by 15–20% across parts of southern, southwestern, and southeastern Ethiopia.
 The area receiving sufficient rainfall for agriculture during the Belg season decreased by 16 percent in the twenty years up to 2012.

-Ethiopia's climate will further be warming of 0.7°C and 2.3 by the 2020s and between 1.4°C and 2.9°C by the 2050s.
-Overall, climate change affects Ethiopia's population mainly by causing recurring droughts, especially since 1970s.
-The county's vulnerability to climate change could increase irrevocable poverty, rapid population growth, and dependency on rain-fed agriculture.
-Other factors are environmental degradation (e.g., deforestation), chronic food security, and recurring natural droughts, that may contribute for shaping the climate change in Ethiopia.
+Ethiopia's climate is predicted to warm between 0.7°C and 2.3°C by the end of the 2020s and between 1.4°C and 2.9°C by the 2050s.
+The county's vulnerability to climate change could increase poverty and dependency on rain-fed agriculture.
+Other factors are environmental degradation (e.g., deforestation), chronic food security, and recurring natural droughts, that may contribute for shaping the effects of climate change in Ethiopia.

 In response to experience, the Ethiopian government began developing a green economy policy to counter climate change under a single policy: the 2011 Climate Resilient Green Economy (CRGE) strategy.
 The strategy aimed to promote a green economy with economic development by curbing greenhouse gas emissions.